 A nice, modern building in which the whole history of mastic is described.
 See very beautiful architecture and awesome views of the Mastic Trees!
 Anyone who does not know the History of Chios and mastic should visit this.
 But even if you know it, the modern display of the tradition and the mastic product is extremely interesting and it does an awesome experience that no one should miss.

 Agio Galas is an old, dilapidated village that has barely 20 permanent inhabitants.
 The church at the end of the village is very old and therefore also priceless.
-From there you can take the stairs down that lead you to the Polychoros Agio Galas and enjoy an incredibly beautiful view over the valley.
-You can visit the caves there or just enjoy the tranquility by the babbling brook with a cool drink.
+From there you can take the stairs that lead you to the Polychoros Agio Galas and enjoy an incredibly beautiful view over the valley.
+You can visit the caves there or just enjoy the tranquility of the babbling brook with a cool drink.

 10. Karfas Beach